omandke/git-demo/README.md

-# Git Demo Repo with Java and Gradle
+# Repo to understand how to use Git effectively
+# This is a Java Project